 If the applicant is determined eligible, an assigned service coordinator will develop the Individual Program Plan (IPP) Objectives.
-Your service coordinator will then tell you and your family about the Living Services Program that you are eligible for and the different agencies that provide these services.
+The service coordinator will then notify the applicant and their family about the Living Services Program that they are eligible for and the different agencies that provide these services.

 For consumers who will receive Supported Living Services

 After the IPP has been developed, the client will receive a referral for a comprehensive assessment to be conducted by the chosen SLS provider.
-The service coordinator that will include all parties considered necessary for viewing the SLS request will then schedule a core staffing.
+The service coordinator will then schedule a core staffing and will include all parties considered necessary for viewing the SLS request.
 Necessary parties would include, at least, regional center staff and the client and his or her personal advocate.
-Should SLS remain the preferred choice after the staffing, the SLS provider of client choice will be so advised by the service coordinator.
+Should SLS remain the preferred choice after the staffing, the SLS provider of client’s choice will be so advised by the service coordinator.
 The SLS provider will be responsible for developing a comprehensive SLS plan, which would be subject to review and approval by the planning team (at minimum composed of the service coordinator and the client and/or his or her personal advocate).
-Upon approval of the SLS plan, the SLS provider will be responsible to document activities, which exhibit efforts to access all relevant natural and generic resources.
+Upon approval of the SLS plan, the SLS provider will be responsible for documenting activities, which exhibit efforts to access all relevant natural and generic resources.

 The SLS provider will be required to provide one or more of the following to the consumer:

 - Supported Living Services will be provided only if such services are:

 - cost effective, and

 - cannot be feasibly provided without cost, or at a lesser cost, through services and supports available in the community

 For consumers who will receive Independent Living Services